Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: System Implementation

 \section{System Implementation}

-When applying our methods to real-world scenarios, we encounter a challenge: the lack of an interface in Starlink for clients to actively change satellites.
-To overcome this issue, we develop our own clients and servers.
-In our system, the client not only can select the bitrate of video chunks but can also choose between different satellites.
+To deploy our proposed approach in real-world scenarios, we address a key practical challenge: the absence of a native interface in Starlink that allows clients to actively select or switch between satellites.
+To overcome this limitation, we develop a custom client-server architecture that enables both bitrate selection and satellite handoff at the client side.